dgoffredo/dgoffredo.github.io/content/cannabis-6/cannabis-6.md

 ![July 22](07-22_small.webp)

 That week I noticed that [a weed][6] that had been growing alongside each plant since the start began to take over.
-In an act of noncompetitive crony favoritism, I pulled the weeds out at the roots.
+In an act of anticompetitive crony favoritism, I pulled the weeds out at the roots.

 ![pigweed](pigweed_small.webp)